-One of the oldest ways to keep one busy is to play with a yo-yo.
-At first glance, a yo-yo looks like a carved piece of wood attached to a string.
-If you’d never seen one of these toys before, you’d likely end up scratching your head and think “how in the world is that fun?”.
-However, once you see someone who has experience playing around with a yo-yo, you quickly realize how much fun it can be.
-There’s a super low learning curve and virtually everyone can learn how to use it in a short period of time.
+One of the oldest ways to keep one busy is to play with a yoyo.
+At first glance, a yoyo looks like a carved piece of wood attached to a string.
+If you’d never seen one of these toys before, you’d likely end up scratching your head and think, “how in the world is that fun?”.
+However, once you see someone who has experience playing around with a yoyo, you quickly realize how much fun it can be.
+There’s a super low learning curve, and virtually everyone can learn how to use it immediately.
 Additionally, it doesn’t take much time or dedication to learn some sophisticated-looking tricks.

-Overall, a yo-yo can offer long-term entertainment for a few dollars.
-Not many other things offer these features in conjunction with each other.
+Overall, a yoyo can offer long-term entertainment for a few dollars.
+Not many other things provide these features in conjunction with each other.

 The Best Yoyo To Buy